-When goods fail to meet a consumer guarantee, you have the right to a ‘remedy’ - an attempt to put the situation right.
+When products fail to meet a guarantee, a consumer has a right to a ‘remedy’ - an attempt to put the situation right.

 Common remedies include repair, replacement, or to take action against the supplier for refund, compensation or damages.

 The supplier has to provide the remedy when products do not meet the following consumer guarantees:

-- do not match a sample demonstration model.
+- failure to match sample or demonstration model.

-The supplier is the person or business who sold, leased or hired the goods – for example, a retailer or a trader.
+The supplier is the person or business who sold, leased or hired the products – for example, a retailer or a trader.

 The manufacturer has to provide the remedy when repairs or spare parts are not available for a reasonable time after purchase.